-The presentation currency of these financial statements is the Polish zloty (PLN), and all figures are presented in millions of PLN (PLN mn), unless stated otherwise.
+The presentation currency of these financial statements is the Polish zloty (PLN), and all figures are presented in millions of PLN (PLN mn) with one decimal place, unless stated otherwise.
 The Polish zloty is also the functional currency applied by Asseco Poland S.A.
 Any inaccuracies in totals, amounting to PLN 0.1 million, are due to the adopted rounding of numbers.